Euthanasia: Debate

 Historically, the euthanasia debate has tended to focus on a number of key concerns.
 According to euthanasia opponent Ezekiel Emanuel, proponents of euthanasia have presented four main arguments: a) that people have a right to self-determination, and thus should be allowed to choose their own fate; b) assisting a subject to die might be a better choice than requiring that they continue to suffer; c) the distinction between passive euthanasia, which is often permitted, and active euthanasia, which is not substantive (or that the underlying principle–the doctrine of double effect–is unreasonable or unsound); and d) permitting euthanasia will not necessarily lead to unacceptable consequences.
 Pro-euthanasia activists often point to countries like the Netherlands and Belgium, and states like Oregon, where euthanasia has been legalized, to argue that it is mostly unproblematic.

 Similarly, Emanuel argues that there are four major arguments presented by opponents of euthanasia: a) not all deaths are painful; b) alternatives, such as cessation of active treatment, combined with the use of effective pain relief, are available; c) the distinction between active and passive euthanasia is morally significant; and d) legalising euthanasia will place society on a slippery slope, which will lead to unacceptable consequences.
 In fact, in Oregon, in 2013, pain was not one of the top five reasons people sought euthanasia.
 Top reasons were a loss of dignity, and a fear of burdening others.

 In the United States in 2013, 47% nationwide supported doctor-assisted suicide.
-This included 32% of Latinos, 29% of African-Americans, and almost nobody with disabilities.
+This included 32% of Latinos and 29% of African-Americans.
+Some US disability rights organizations have also opposed bills legalizing assisted suicide.

-A 2015 Populus poll in the United Kingdom found broad public support for assisted dying.
-82% of people supported the introduction of assisted dying laws, including 86% of people with disabilities.
+A 2015 Populus poll in the United Kingdom found broad public support for assisted dying; 82% of people supported the introduction of assisted dying laws, including 86% of people with disabilities.

 An alternative approach to the question is seen in the hospice movement which promotes palliative care for the dying and terminally ill.
 This has pioneered the use of pain-relieving drugs in a holistic atmosphere in which the patient's spiritual care ranks alongside physical care.
 It 'intends neither to hasten nor postpone death'.